backstage/backstage/docs/features/techdocs/using-cloud-storage.md

 **2. AWS Policies**

-AWS Policies lets you **control access** to Amazon Web Services (AWS) products and ressources.
+AWS Policies lets you **control access** to Amazon Web Services (AWS) products and resources.
 Here we will use a user policy **and** a bucket policy to show you the different possibilities you have but you can use only one.

 <img data-zoomable src="../../assets/techdocs/aws-s3.png" alt="AWS S3" />

-This is an example of how you can manage your poilicies:
+This is an example of how you can manage your policies:

 a.
 Admin user creates a **bucket policy** granting a set of permissions to our TechDocs user.

 b.
 Admin user attaches a **user policy** to the TechDocs user granting additional permissions.

 c.
 TechDocs User then tries permissions granted via both the **bucket** policy and the **user** policy.

 **2.1 Creation**

 **2.1.1 Create an Admin user** (if you don't have one yet)

 Create an **administrator user** `ADMIN_USER` and grant him administrator privileges by attaching a user policy giving him **full access**.
-Note down the Admin User credentials and IAM User Sign-In URL as you will need to use these informations in the next step.
+Note down the Admin User credentials and IAM User Sign-In URL as you will need to use this information in the next step.

 **2.1.2 Create an AWS S3 Bucket**

 Using the credentials of your Admin User `ADMIN_USER`, and the special IAM user sign-in URL, create a dedicated **bucket** for TechDocs sites. techdocs-backend will publish documentation to this bucket.
 TechDocs will fetch files from here to serve documentation in Backstage.

 Set the name of the bucket to `techdocs.publisher.awsS3.bucketName`.